hiphops-io/hiphops-io.github.io/docs/integrations.md

 actions: N/A (no actions exist for this event)

-For the source event structure, see https://docs.github.com/webhooks-and-events/webhooks/webhook-events-and-payloads#push
+For the source event structure, see [GitHub push event docs](https://docs.github.com/webhooks-and-events/webhooks/webhook-events-and-payloads#push)

 ### Tasks